 Dave Hoffmann joined Dunkin’ Brands in October 2016 as president, Dunkin’ U.S., overseeing all operations, marketing and development for the brand domestically.
 He was appointed to CEO in July 2018, where his responsibilities expanded to include Baskin–Robbins, as well as the international businesses of both Dunkin’ and Baskin-Robbins.
 Dave spent 22 years with McDonald’s Corporation and worked for the company while in high school.
 Join us for an all-encompassing look at Dunkin’s operation and what this restaurant operations expert sees on tap for the industry in 2021.

-Redesigning the Restaurant of the Future
+Leading Hospitality Universities Redesign the Restaurant of the Future

 Faculty members from leading university hospitality programs have assembled four student teams to compete at this year’s Restaurant Finance Week.
 After months of student research and input from university faculty, the teams will present their best ideas for redesigning the restaurant of the future.
 Teams will present to the conference audience and questions will be asked from a panel of expert judges.
 The judges will pick a winner based upon a defined criteria that awards presentation, content, creativity and potential for success.
 Find out what the next generation wants in restaurants!
 Universities Include: Michigan State University; University of Nevada, Las Vegas; Florida International University; The University of Texas Rio Grande Valley.
 Judges for the competition include Brian Geraghty, MUFG Union Bank; Keith Foster, BKD; Anand Gala, Gala Capital Partners; Sanjiv Razdan, GLEAM Network; and Boris Ochsenius, BSBC Chicken (Zaxby's franchisee).

 Front Line Report—Casual Dining

 Mark Twain once wrote that the announcement of his death was premature.
 Likewise, the conventional wisdom says that casual, family and fine dining was put to death by the reduced dining room capacity brought about by Covid-19.
 However, survival instincts took over, and restaurant operators mobilized alternative channels to sell their food and beverage.
 The result was a future that no one could have anticipated.
 Alice Elliot, CEO, The Elliot Group; David Deno, CEO, Bloomin’ Brands; Cheryl Henry, President & CEO, Ruth’s Hospitality Group; Tim McEnery, Founder & CEO, Cooper’s Hawk Winery & Restaurants; and David Birzon, CEO, Snooze, an A.M.
 Eatery.

 Around the Industry in 60 Minutes